Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingSemanticHybridQuery.md

 ### Vector Semantic Hybrid Query

-In the context of vector search, the `VectorizableQueries` collection contains the vectors that represent the query input.
+In the context of vector search, the `Queries` collection contains the vectors that represent the query input.
 The `Fields` property specifies which vector fields should be searched.
 The `KNearestNeighborsCount` property determines the number of nearest neighbors to retrieve as the top hits.

-For semantic search, we will specify `SemanticConfigurationName` as `SearchQueryType.Semantic`.
+For semantic search, we will specify `SemanticSearch.SemanticConfigurationName` as `SearchQueryType.Semantic`.
 We will use the same `SemanticConfigurationName` that we defined when creating the index.
-Additionally, we have enabled `QueryCaption` and `QueryAnswer` in the `SearchOptions.SemanticSearch` to obtain the caption and answer in the response.
+Additionally, we have enabled `SemanticSearch.QueryCaption` and `SemanticSearch.QueryAnswer` in the `SearchOptions` to obtain the caption and answer in the response.
 With these configurations in place, we are prepared to execute a vector semantic hybrid query.

 With these settings in place, we're ready to execute a vector semantic hybrid query: